bohdaq/rust-web-server/src/core/README.md

 Core module contains several commonly used functions and acts like a container for other utility modules.

-In terms of developers terminology core can be seen as `util` package.
+In terms of developer terminology core can be seen as `util` package.

 Previous topic | Current Topic